 - 4. Preparation/planning time shall be granted to teachers for lesson planning, correcting papers, collecting materials, group planning, and other duties related to preparation for teaching.
 It is time granted when classes are normally in session. - 5.
 Teachers shall not normally be required to supervise, or instruct during time identified as preparation time.
 Those teachers providing preparation release time on a regularly scheduled basis will do the lesson planning for that time. - 6. a.
-Each full-time elementary classroom teacher shall have an equivalent preparation/planning time entitlement of 90 minutes per week.
-(One hundred (100) minutes effective September 19, 2014 and one-hundred ten (110) minutes effective June 30, 2019.)
+Each full-time elementary classroom teacher shall have an equivalent preparation/planning time entitlement of 110 minutes per week.
+(One hundred twenty (120) minutes effective July 1, 2023.)